lfdominguez/ntfd/README.md

     <img src="./screenshots/weather-polybar.png" />
 </p>

+In this example, the first number is the current temperature and the second one is a 3 hour forecast. \
+The output is fully configurable via templating, you can also query individual values. \
 Edit the `~/.config/ntfd/config.toml` and follow the instructions. \
 For Polybar integration like in the example, update your Polybar config like so:
 ```